 Group Designation in SOFiPLUS

 Besides allowing to change the name of the group number, the command also provides the option to assign a group number to several different element types in one step.
+There is also the option to give construction stage numbers to the group numbers.
+Read more about How to Visualise Construction Stages in SOFiPLUS.

-And as you might already imagine, to change the default Name/Title you need to write something into the blank cell in column “name” in the specific group number line.
+And as you might already imagine, to change the default Name/Title, you need to write something into the blank cell in column “name” in the specific group number line.

 To save the changes in the group names, you have to perform an export of the project.